Workouts that Help versus Workouts that Hurt

 The reality is, both you and your doctor know a lot about your health, but you both approach it from different viewpoints.
 It's like comparing a pilot and an airplane mechanic.

 Just like the pilot, you're the person in charge.
 You control where you go, what your body's going to do and how you want to react.
 When your body hits a little turbulence, you're the one who makes adjustments to smooth out the flight.
 But that knowledge only gets you so far.

-Lets say you're preparing for a flight and a little red "check engine" light comes on.
-As the pilot, there are certain things you do to take care of the problem.
+Let's say you're preparing for a flight and a little red "check engine" light comes on.
+As a pilot, there are certain things you do to take care of the problem.
 You go through your checklist and try to make adjustments so the light goes out.
 But if it persists, you need to bring in the expert.